abdulhalimcse/bangladesh-svg-map/README.md

 Generate Map id will be same your div id.
 You have to send three data in generateMap. which are below
 1. title ( it will be map title)
 2. regionKey ( it will be 'bangladesh' for all division map.
-You can see district map With All upazilla, key will be district name)
+You can see district map With All upazilla, key will be district name with District keyword.
+Exp. rangpurDistrict)
 3. regionsOfBangladesh ( it will be json data.
 You have to generate JSON data below format)